Squatters Rights in Washington: 10-Year Adverse Possession Law

 - Obtain a court judgment granting legal title to the property

 Following a successful quiet title action, the claimant should record the judgment with the appropriate county auditor's office to establish clear title to the property.
+Under Gorman v.
+City of Woodinville, title vests automatically once the statutory elements are met on privately held land, and a later transfer of the land to a government entity does not defeat an already-completed adverse possession claim.

 Defending Against Squatters